Hongze-Wang/LeetCode_Python/README.md

 LeetCode solution written by python.

 Please Note that python solution may not be the best solution.

-And the function style, for example: " def isMirror(self, left: TreeNode, right: TreeNode) -> bool " only avaible in LeetCode.
+Some of them are, some of them are not.

 And in LeetCode, the if statement written in two line run faster in one line.